Life Drawing

 Build Your Own Dinosaurs (ages 7 and up; families)

-They lived in all kinds of shapes.
-Now their bones give clues to their diet, behaviors and habitats.
-In this group activity participants will stretch their imagination to build dinosaur skeletons while gaining an understanding of adaptations (relating to habitat, feeding, moving, behaviors) we see in living animals as well.
-Get a feel for how Paleontologists decipher fossil clues.
-I will lead the three sections of this lesson guided inquiry in about 1.5 hours for $95.
-Or the classroom teacher to lead and I just come for the middle section for
+Just like animals today, dinosaurs came in all kinds of shapes.
+Their fossil bones give clues to their diet, behaviors and habitats.
+In this group activity participants will stretch their imagination to build dinosaur skeletons while gaining an understanding of animal adaptations (relating to habitat, feeding, moving, behaviors) that we see in living animals as well.
+You will also get a feel for how Paleontologists decipher fossil clues.

 Cottonwood Bosques - Wetland Forest Investigation